MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-admin-integration-pack.md

 7. In the **Exchange Server Port** box, enter the port that is used to communicate with the Exchange server.
 If you use SSL, be sure to select the appropriate port.
 8. In the **Exchange PowerShell Application** box, enter the application name segment of the connection URI.
 9. In the **Exchange User Name** and **Exchange User Password** boxes, enter the credentials that Orchestrator will use to sign in to the Exchange environment.
 The configured user must have the appropriate Exchange permissions.
-10. Configure the **Exchange Environment** as necessary for connecting to an On-Premises installation or to Office.
+10. Configure the **Exchange Environment** as necessary for connecting to an on-premises installation or to Office.
 11. Set the **Use SSL** property to **True** to have all communication between the runbook server and the Exchange server encrypted over HTTPS.
 12. If you use SSL:
     - The **Skip CA Check** property specifies whether the client doesn't validate that the server certificate is signed by a trusted certification authority (CA).